Sherbrooke Hussars: Armoury and training areas

+The reconstructed building layout was an H, with the crossbar forming a short central hallway and the drill hall across the back.
+In the 1970s the drill hall once had hardwood flooring, which was replaced with concrete.
+The basement level had offices and classrooms, including the band room on the left.
+The 52^{e} Compangie Medicale had the lower level, along with the heating plant.
+For many years, there was a 2-storey caretaker’s apartment on the extreme right end of the front façade, which the 52^{e} eventually took over.
+The three messes were, junior ranks to the right, senior NCOs to the left including the old jail cells as the bar, and the officers' mess occupying the third level.
+The main floor and lower level of the rear legs of the H were offices, an indoor range, and quartermaster stores for the Sherbrooke Hussars.
+Classrooms and other spaces led off the main parade floor, for use by two cadet corps.
+The most dramatic feature of the drill hall was a tall painted replica of the armoured regiment’s cap badge high on the left or south wall.

-On 17 November 1950 the 7th/11th Hussars and the Sherbrooke Regiment acquired "McBain's Farm," acknowledging its former owner Henry McBain, at the corner of Hamel Road South and Quebec Route 220 in Saint-Elie-d'Orford.
-Hangars and a hardstand were built for the regiment's Sherman tanks.
+On 6 May 1950 the armoury suffered a serious fire throughout the central section.
+Irreplaceable trophies and equipment was destroyed, including road signs of the various towns and villages liberated by the Sherbrooke Fusilier Regiment in 1944 and 1945.
+To sustain training, as a temporary replacement, on 17 November 1950 the 7th/11th Hussars and the Sherbrooke Regiment acquired "McBain's Farm", acknowledging its former owner Henry McBain, at the corner of Hamel Road South and Quebec Route 220 in Saint-Elie-d'Orford.
+Hangars and a hardstand were built for the regiment's four Sherman tanks.
 Its open spaces, overgrown farm fields, sand pits, brush and forested areas provided excellent off-road opportunities for trainee drivers.
 Over the years many Basic Training courses dug defensive trench lines and waited in the gloom of dawn to repel blank-firing attacks, and practised compass marches through the swamps.
-In the late 2000s, when land values had made McBain's attractive to developers, a land swap was made for a 73-hectare open field 8 km further west along Quebec Route 220, named Rutherford to acknowledge First War Victoria Cross winner Charles Rutherford.
-It is managed as a field training area by the Regular Force garrison at Farnham.
+In the late 2000s, when land values had made McBain's attractive to developers, a land swap was made for a 73-hectare open field 8 km further west along Quebec Route 220, named Rutherford to acknowledge 5 CMR First War Victoria Cross winner Charles Rutherford.
+In the 2020s, it is managed as a field training area by the Regular Force garrison at Farnham.